Design Inputs: Best Practices, FAQs, and Examples

 3. irreducible — it can’t be split into smaller requirements

-4. don’t prescribe a design — it can be met using multiple different designs.
+4. not prescriptive — it can be met using multiple different designs.

 What is a design input? 🔗